On this page

 A doctor seems to be prescribing many drugs of addiction to one or more patients.
 What should I do?

 First you should contact the doctor and discuss your concerns with the doctor.
-If applicable, ask the doctor if he or she regards the patient is drug dependent.
+If applicable, ask the doctor if they regard the patient as drug dependent.
 (Note: The prescribing of a drug of addiction to a person who is drug dependent requires prior written approval from the NSW Ministry of Health.)
 Make a permanent dated record of the conversation.

 If you have done this and the doctor is dismissive and continues as before and you still have concerns, report the details to the Duty Pharmaceutical Officer at Pharmaceutical Services during business hours on (02) 9391 9944.